CSCfi/csc-user-guide/docs/apps/discovery-studio.md

 !!!
 Note
     The national Discovery Studio license provided by CSC ended at the end of 2022.
-    Starting 2023, Discovery Studio will not be availalbe any more.
+    Starting 2023, Discovery Studio will not be available any more.
     Please consider using [Maestro](./maestro.md) as a replacement.

 ## References